mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"It's louder, the closer you are," thi said.

 	"Yea, I figured that out!" he exclaimed, putting the listener back into his satchel.
-The two looked over the big branch onto the Shadestead, making mental maps of the terrain and feeling the warm smoky currents from the fire mix with the wind.
+The two looked over the big branch onto the Great Pavilion, making mental maps of the terrain and feeling the warm smoky currents from the fire mix with the wind.
 They counted seven blue lights from guardians scattered around the fire.
 Two of them were sparring with sticks near the kitchen and the others were eating a late dinner closer to the armory.

 	Kip moved to the transmitter and said, "Seven guardians around the fire.
 Five near the armory.
 Approach from the East, everyone.
 Approach from the East."

-	Linyu pointed to the south as the first signs of movement came from their group, moving in a line toward the Shadestead and shifting their movement to the East. *Setre's plan is working!*, he whispered.
+	Linyu pointed to the south as the first signs of movement came from their group, moving in a line toward the Great Pavilion and shifting their movement to the East. *Setre's plan is working!*, he whispered.

 	Their view of the armory was slightly obscured, but they watched as the group circled around it from the back.